yegor256/blog/_drafts/_readme.md

 and call it a README.
 No philosophy, no prose.
 Use your blog and Twitter for those.

-## How to contribute?
+## How to contribute

 Start it with a section header "How to contribute" and explain briefly what needs to be done in order to create a pull request to your repo.
-Imagine that you are talking to a junior developer who doesn't even know what is Java and Maven (if your project is using them).
+Imagine that you are talking to a junior developer who doesn't even know what Java and Maven are (if your project is using them).
 You should explain how to install the right tools, how to build the project, how to make changes, how to run it in a hot-reload mode (when I'm making changes and see them on the screen immediately), how to create the fork, and what to expect